BSski/HIVE/README.md

 Changelog:

-02.2021
+01.02.2021
-- created no GUI version
+- special no GUI version for conducting experiments

 03.01.2021
 - board's nature is hexagonal now instead of rectangular